Dalvin Cook Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Matchup vs. Carolina

-- Cook's 61 rushing yards in his only career matchup against the Panthers are 7.5 fewer yards than his over/under in Sunday's game.
+- Cook's 61 rushing yards in his lone career matchup against the Panthers are 7.5 fewer yards than his over/under in Sunday's game.

 - Cook did not have a touchdown run in that game against the Panthers.